cheekeet86/project-capstone/documents/part-02.md

 ### FitRec Datasets

-I decided to obtain another dataset from the FitRec Project.. find out why in EPISODE 3!
+I decided to obtain another dataset from the FitRec Project.. find out why in Episode 3!
 The  datasets contains 253,020 workouts from 1,104 Endomondo users.

 The raw dataset was stored as a single 6-gigabyte json file and hence I had to split the massive file into smaller json files.